Understanding Tool Permissions

 Connect tools before assigning to workers

-Always add tools to your account-level Toolbox before configuring worker access.
+Always connect tools in Tools (left menu bar) before configuring worker access.
 This ensures smooth setup and prevents workers from requesting tools mid-task.Why this matters: If a worker needs a tool that isn’t connected, they’ll have to ask you to add it, interrupting their workflow.

 Start with essential tools only